nextthingco/docs/Gadget-docs/source/includes/_build.md

 	Gadget.yml holds the options that are needed for a container at run time.
 This is also 	where you add services and onboot actions.

 	Check out the Configuring gadget.yml LINK to learn more about the available options.
-In your project folder open gadget.yml to edit.
+In your project folder add a new service to gadget.yml.

 	`gadget add service blink #add a service to file`

+	From parent directory:
+	`gadget -C blink add service blinkdemo`

 **6.** Edit gadget.yml